The Shoresh Outdoor School…bringing together wilderness experiences, organic farming, and Jewish learning!

 This sounds AMAZING!!!
 How do I register?

 To register, please fill out the Shoresh Outdoor School Registration Form.
-If you have any questions, contact email@example.com.
-Once we receive your registration form, we will send you a confirmation e-mail that we have received your application, along with payment instructions.
+If you have any questions, contact firstname.lastname@example.org.
+Once we receive your registration form, we will follow up with a confirmation e-mail that we have received your application, along with payment instructions.
 Please note that your child is not registered (and your spot is not reserved) until payment has been received.

 Where is pick up and drop off for the Shoresh Outdoor School?